 Anna Valenti

-Anna Valenti is an artist born in Lake George, New York.
-Trained in ceramics, Valenti's practice brings together fiberclay, hemp, and lime.
-Her work builds upon weaving structures and gathering spaces to explore connectivity.
+Anna Valenti (born 1991) was born in Lake George, New York, and trained in ceramics.
+Her artistic practice brings together fiber clay, hemp, and lime and builds upon weaving structures and gathering spaces to explore connectivity.

-Valenti holds an MFA in Studio Art from the Maine College of Art & Design and a BA in Psychology with a Post-Bacclaureate in Ceramics from the University of Colorado Boulder.
-She received grants from Colorado Creative Industries and National Council on Education for the Ceramic Arts.
-Her work has been featured in publications such as Financial Times, Ceramics Monthly and Basketry+.
-Valenti's work is in the Betty Woodman Study Collection of the University of Colorado.
+Valenti holds an MFA in studio art from the Maine College of Art and Design and a BA in psychology with a post-baccalaureate in ceramics from the University of Colorado Boulder.
+She has received grants from Colorado Creative Industries and the National Council on Education for the Ceramic Arts.
+Her work has been featured in publications such as the Financial Times, Ceramics Monthly, and Basketry+, and it is included in the Betty Woodman Study Collection of the University of Colorado.

-She is an Assistant Professor of Fine Arts and the Ceramics Coordinator at Rocky Mountain College of Art + Design.
-Valenti lives and maintains a studio practice in Longmont, Colorado.
+Valenti is an assistant professor of fine arts and the ceramics coordinator at Rocky Mountain College of Art and Design.
+She lives and maintains a studio practice in Longmont, Colorado.

-Fiber clay and hemplime are materials that form the basis of our environment and provide shelter for us.
-Utilizing hemp shiv, lime, and water, hemplime offers structural durability, insulation, and actively absorbs atmospheric CO2.
+Fiber clay and hemplime (hemp shiv, lime, and water) are materials that form the basis of our environment and provide shelter for us.
+Hemplime offers structural durability and insulation, and it actively absorbs atmospheric carbon dioxide.
 I tamp each piece carefully by hand and leave it to cure and dry within formwork, resulting in environmentally friendly screened wall spaces.

 The gathering spaces I create encourage reflection and contemplation and serve as a place to stay a while.
 My work invites viewers to gather, slow down, and linger.